 Elie Kaltoum, a Sydney western suburbs Real Estate principal, says your best shot at success starts by watching some auctions.
 Make a point of arriving half an hour before the commencement of the auction to give yourself time to inspect the property and take one last look at the sales documents.
 You then have to register with the auctioneer, provide your ID and get a number for bidding.
 The seller usually sets a reserve price which must be reached before the property can be sold at the auction.

 It’s also imperative to have finances ready because, unlike private treaty sales where the price is fixed, when it comes to auctions there’s no cooling off period- the winning bidder must settle the contract when called upon to do so.

 Made in India Magazine is an Indo-Australian lifestyle magazine bringing our multicultural communities, cultures, and democracies together by the form of PREMIUM print media.
-It is a full gloss monthly magazine that has the right mix of Indian, Australian and multicultural stories that will intrigue you.
+It is a full gloss monthly Indian magazine Melbourne that has the right mix of Indian, Australian and multicultural stories that will intrigue you.
 We live by our motto Explore, connect and entertainment and the content we create falls roughly into these three categories.